pixelpicosean/MyWebStarter/README.md

 2. Run `npm install` and then `jspm install` in the root directory
 3. Run `gulp` or `npm start` to start the local dev server

+### Note

+Make sure that the `src/css` and `src/img` folder exist, they are ignored by Git but required for building tasks.

 ## Generating documentation

 Run `npm run docs` to generate documentation for your JavaScript and SASS automatically in the `docs` folder.